carissalow/rapids/docs/features/add-new-features.md

 As a tutorial, we will add a new provider for `PHONE_ACCELEROMETER` called `VEGA` that extracts `feature1`, `feature2`, `feature3` in Python and that it requires a parameter from the user called `MY_PARAMETER`.

 ??? info "Existing Sensors"
-    An existing sensor is any of the phone or Fitbit sensors with a configuration entry in `config.yaml`:
+    An existing sensor of any device with a configuration entry in `config.yaml`:

     Smartphone (AWARE)

     - Phone Accelerometer
     - Phone Activity Recognition
+    - Phone Applications Crashes
     - Phone Applications Foreground
+    - Phone Applications Notifications
     - Phone Battery
     - Phone Bluetooth
     - Phone Calls
     - Phone Conversation
     - Phone Data Yield
+    - Phone Keyboard
     - Phone Light
     - Phone Locations
+    - Phone Log
     - Phone Messages
     - Phone Screen
     - Phone WiFI Connected